‘Minor’ improvements as bus restrictions at College Green begin

 “The change might improve as time goes on and should definitely have an effect but I don’t think anyone will have noticed a substantial change,” said Barry Alworth, from AA Roadwatch.
 Following a walk around the area on Monday morning, this journalist saw little change in the gridlock along Westmoreland Street, College Street and towards Nassau Street.
 While the number of Dublin Bus vehicles may have dropped slightly, the presence of private bus companies and taxis only further exacerbated the problem.

-The National Transport Authority (NTA) has warned that if delays persist further changes to bus routes and possible taxi restrictions will follow.
+The National Transport Authority (NTA) said on Monday it was monitoring the impact of the route changes but that it was too early to make a full assessment of their impact on traffic.
+It added that if delays persisted further changes to bus routes and possible taxi restrictions would follow.

 Joe Herron, president of the Irish Taxi Drivers Federation said it would be “grossly unfair” if restrictions were introduced which allowed buses to enter the College Green area and not taxis.